SubhadityaMukherjee/proxy_attention/README.md

 	- [] Checkpoints
 	- [] Number of epochs in between loops (Epochs -> Proxy -> Epochs ...)
 	- [] More optimizations
 - [] Full proxy attention loop as a function
+- [] Select if modified images will be used as an augmentation or completely replace original images
 - [] Support for config.py
 - [] Support for more XAI algorithms
 - [] Batch runner script
+- [] Refactor properly
+- [] More XAI Algorithms and networks
+- [] Vision Transformer